-After starting back in 2011 as a way for founder Jamie Siminoff to hear the doorbell when working in his garage, Ring has quickly become the most established name within smart doorbells.
+What started as a way for founder Jamie Siminoff to see who was at the front door whilst in his garage, Ring has rocketed into the biggest name in smart doorbells.

-And though doorbells are still the company's bread and butter, itâs also beginning to branch out into other areas of smart home security, with a range of cameras available and a security system on the way.
-Its success has been hard to ignore, and after Amazon splashed out a whopping $1 billion back in February to buy the company, itâs hard to see how it doesnât push on and dominate the field for the foreseeable future â even with competition from Google's Nest.
+And though doorbells are still the company's bread and butter, itâs been branching out into other areas of smart home security such as cameras and fully-loaded security systems.
+Its success has been hard to ignore, and after Amazon splashed out a whopping $1 billion back in February 2018 to buy the company, itâs hard to see how it doesnât push on and dominate the field for the foreseeable future â even with competition from Google's Nest.

-So, whether youâve already got a Ring doorbell screwed outside your front door, or youâre looking to see which device is best for your home, youâre in the right place.
-Below, weâve provided a rundown on all the essential details surrounding Ring, including the devices currently available, the app which helps run the show, the subscription plans at your disposal and the smart integrations in place and coming soon.
+Whether youâve already got a Ring doorbell screwed outside your front door, or youâre looking to see which Ring device is best for your home, youâre in the right place.
+Below, weâve provided a rundown on all the essential details surrounding Ring, including the best Ring security cameras currently available, the app which helps run the show, the subscription plans at your disposal, and all of the various smart integrations.
+Plus, what's coming soon...

 Ring: Smart home devices